gregcube/spooky_scoreboard_daemon/README.md

 I have only tested this on a Spooky Halloween CE pinball machine with the "UP" computer board.
 It has not been tested on the mini-PC that was used in later Halloween builds.
-Though it is likely to work the installation instructions may slightly differ.
+Though it is likely to work the installation instructions or install script may differ slightly.
 If other Spooky games follow the same software architecture then this should work as well.
+Please open an issue thread if you have a Spooky game and would like to test.

 What you'll need
 ----------------